openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 # ZMNHYD Smart Plug 16A
 This describes the Z-Wave device *ZMNHYD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhyd_00_000```.
-This version of the device is limited to firmware versions below 2.0

 The device is in the category of *Power Outlet*, defining Small devices to be plugged into a power socket in a wall which stick there.